litestar-org/litestar/docs/usage/14-testing.md

 If you are using **Session Middleware** for session persistence across requests then your route handlers may expect preloaded session when mocking the request.
 To mock request with raw session cookies, you can use `TestClient.create_session_cookies`.
-The session middleware will then load session from the session cookies that you provide.
+The session middleware will then load the session data from the session cookies that you provide.

 `TestClient.create_session_cookies` accepts the following argument: